alexmancheno/alexmancheno.github.io/Labs/lab02.md

     }
 }
 ```
+Make sure to save your file!

+Note: you can save all files with `Ctrl + Shift + S`.

 6. Compile the program by typing in the following command into PowerShell:
 ```
 > javac src/*.java -d bin
 ```